anshtompel/Genie_ToolBox/README.md

 - reads quality score (`quality_threshold`).

 Input:
-- `seqs` (dict): FASTA file in dictionary format: key - read ID, value - tuple of sequence and quality.
+- `input_path` (str): name of FASTQ file.
+Pay attention that file should be located in tool working directory.
+Default = *None*.
+- `output_filename` (str): name of output FASTQ file with filtered reads.
+If the file name is not assigned, input file name will be used.
+Default = *None*.
 - `gc_bounds` (tuple or int): GC content filter parameters, it accepts lower and upper (tuple), or only upper threshold value (int).
-Default value (0, 100).
+Default value *(0, 100)*.
 - `length_bounds` (tuple or int): read length filter parameters, it accepts lower and upper (tuple), or only upper threshold value (int).
-Default value (0, 2**32).
+Default value *(0, 2**32)*.
 - `quality_threshold` (int): upper quality threshold in phred33 scale.
 Reads with average quality below the threshold are discarded.
-Default value - 0.
+Default value - *0*.

 Output:
-Returns FASTA in dictionary format, as input, only with filtered values which satisfied all input/default conditions.
+Returns FASTQ file as an original input file, but only with reads, which satisfied all input/default conditions.
-Dictionary has a format like: key - read ID, value - tuple of sequence and quality.

 ## 3. Usage <a name="usage"></a>
 #### For `dna_rna_tools`: